nnnn2cat/WQV_PDB_Tools/readme.txt

    This program was tested with Python 3.11, but later versions should also work fine.

+3. Install PIL (Python Image Library) if you don't have it already.
+You can do this by opening cmd and typing: pip install Pillow

-3. Transfer images from your watch to your PDA using WQV Link for Palm OS Handhelds Ver.
+4. Transfer images from your watch to your PDA using WQV Link for Palm OS Handhelds Ver.
 1.1.

-4. Hotsync your PDA to your computer.
+5. Hotsync your PDA to your computer.
    This should generate a backup of your WQV Link data.

-5. Navigate to your WQV Link Backup data in your Hotsync folder.
+6. Navigate to your WQV Link Backup data in your Hotsync folder.
    In my case, this is:
    Documents/Palm OS Desktop/[username]/Backup/WQVLinkDB.PDB

-6. Copy WQVLinkDB.PDB to the 'pdb' folder of this tool.
+7. Copy WQVLinkDB.PDB to the 'pdb' folder of this tool.

-7. Run convert.bat.
+8. Run convert.bat.

-8. If everything succeeded, you should now have extracted bitmaps in the 'out' folder.
+9. If everything succeeded, you should now have extracted bitmaps in the 'out' folder.
 Note that these will be overwritten upon further executions of the program, so please copy them somewhere for safekeeping.

-9. Enjoy your new photos.
+10. Enjoy your new photos.

 ==========================